AI Coding Assistants Integration

 Claude Code

-You can deploy Claude Code and configure it to work with our models by pointing it to our API endpoint.
+Claude Code can be deployed and configured to work with our models by pointing it to our API endpoint.

 Installation